kohesive/kovert/README.md

 KovertConfig.addVerbAlias("find", HttpVerb.GET)
 ```

 If you use the `@Verb` annotation on a method, by default the prefix of the method name is parsed and thrown away so it really can be anything.
-Or if you want to use the prefix as the first path segment you may use the skipPrefix parameter with value `false` such as `@Verb(HttpVerb.GET, skipPrefix = false) public fun SomeContext.someHappyMethod(): MyResult` which would bind to `some/happy/method` whereas `skipPrefix = true` would bind to `happy/method`.
+Or if you want to use the prefix as the first path segment you may use the skipPrefix parameter with value `false` such as `@Verb(HttpVerb.GET, skipPrefix = false) public fun SomeContext.someHappyMethod(): MyResult` would bind to `some/happy/method` whereas `skipPrefix = true` would bind to `happy/method`.

 All routing path and parameter decisions are logged to the current logger, so  you can easily see the results of the `bindController` method.
 The example above, would generate these paths when bound at "/api" route: